 4. Writing Techniques

-Letter writing, journaling, and poetry can be used to spur post-traumatic growth and are standard therapeutic techniques.
+Letter writing, journaling, and poetry can spur post-traumatic growth and are standard therapeutic techniques.
 These techniques provide a safe container to express complicated feelings in constructive or corrective emotional experiences.

 Therapists may give specific writing assignments such as: